idugalic/digital-restaurant/README.md

 **We create one-to-one relation between a Command Model resource and a Query Model (materialized view) resource.**
 Note that we are utilizing Spring Rest Data project to implement REST API, and that will position us on the third level of [Richardson Maturity Model](https://martinfowler.com/articles/richardsonMaturityModel.html)

-[Event listener](https://github.com/idugalic/digital-restaurant/tree/master/drestaurant-apps/drestaurant-monolith-rest/src/main/kotlin/com/drestaurant/query/handler) is a central component.
+[Event handler](https://github.com/idugalic/digital-restaurant/tree/master/drestaurant-apps/drestaurant-monolith-rest/src/main/kotlin/com/drestaurant/query/handler) is a central component.
 It consumes events, and creates Query Model / materialized views of aggregates.
 Additionally, it will emit 'any change on Query Model' to Axon subscription queries, and let us subscribe on them within our [CommandController](https://github.com/idugalic/digital-restaurant/tree/master/drestaurant-apps/drestaurant-monolith-rest/src/main/kotlin/com/drestaurant/web/CommandController.kt) keeping our architecture clean.

+Each event handler allows 'reply' of events.
+Please note that 'reset handler' will be called before replay/reset starts to clear out the query model tables.
+[AdminController](https://github.com/idugalic/digital-restaurant/tree/master/drestaurant-apps/drestaurant-monolith-rest/src/main/kotlin/com/drestaurant/web/AdminController.kt) expose endpoints for reseting tracking event processors/handlers.

 Although fully asynchronous designs may be preferable for a number of reasons, it is a common scenario that back-end teams are forced to provide a synchronous REST API on top of asynchronous CQRS+ES back-ends.